plan-net/core4/docs/source/project.rst

 core4 is a framework. core4 projects use the framework.
 From a business perspective each project encapsulates related activities, products, business domains or tenants.
-From a technical perspective a core4 project is a Python package with its Python virtual environment.
+From a technical perspective a core4 project is a Python package with its own Python virtual environment.
 It uses core4 functionalities and is marked as a core4 project with version, build, title information and an optional project description.

 .. _project_folder: